Optimal Control with Natural Images: Efficient Reinforcement Learning using Overcomplete Sparse Codes: Results

 \subsection{Benchmark Performance with Number of States}

-Training a neural network on efficient image representations takes fewer computational resources than training it directly on images \citep{loxley2}.
-This is shown in Figs.~\ref{result1} and \ref{result2}, where the number of least-squares iterations required to store a given number of cost-to-go values in a linear network is shown for network inputs given by image patches and image-patch representations.
-Each state of the benchmark corresponds to a unique image patch and its associated cost-to-go value.
-By adjusting the network weights during training, this association is stored in the network in order to determine an optimal policy.
-In a linear network, the number of network weights determines the storage capacity of the network; that is, the maximum number of cost-to-go values it can store.
-In turn, the number of weights is equal to the number of pixel inputs to the network; since each input is multiplied by its corresponding weight and summed together to yield the network output.
-Therefore, the storage capacity of a network can be increased by increasing the number of pixel inputs and network weights.
-One way to do this for a fixed-sized image patch is to generate an overcomplete representation of the image patch, and use this as input to the network instead.
-This approach will be used to solve the benchmark tracking task as the number of states, and therefore, the number of stored cost-to-go values, increases.
-Network training is carried out using the Matlab \texttt{lsqr} function running on an Nvidia GPU, with the number of least-squares iterations until convergence (within $1\times 10^{-6}$ of the least-squares objective), averaged over 48 independent trials, shown along the vertical axis.
+Training a neural network on efficient image representations takes fewer computational resources than training it directly on images.
+This is shown in Figs.~\ref{result1} and \ref{result2}, where the number of least squares iterations required to store a given number of cost-to-go values in a linear network is shown for network inputs given by raw image patches, and various representations of image patches.
+Each state of the benchmark is a unique image patch associated with a cost-to-go value.
+By adjusting the network weights during training, this association is stored in the network to determine an optimal policy.
+In a linear network, the number of network weights determines its storage capacity: the maximum number of cost-to-go values that can be stored.
+In turn, the number of weights is equal to the number of pixels in the input to the network; since each pixel input is multiplied by a weight and then summed together to yield an output.
+Therefore, the storage capacity of a network can be increased only by increasing the number of pixel inputs and associated network weights.
+One way to do this for a fixed-sized image patch is to generate an overcomplete representation, and use this as input to the network instead -- shown as the first layer in Figure 1.
+This approach will be used to solve the benchmark tracking task as the number of states and stored cost-to-go values increases.
+Network training is carried out using the Matlab \texttt{lsqr} function running on an Nvidia GPU, with the number of least-squares iterations until convergence (within $1\times 10^{-6}$ of the least-squares objective), averaged over 48 independent trials, shown along the vertical axis of Figs.~\ref{result1} and \ref{result2}.